National Party of Australia: History

-The Country Party was formally founded in 1913 in Western Australia, and nationally in 1920, from a number of state-based parties such as the Victorian Farmers' Union (VFU) and the Farmers and Settlers Party of New South Wales.
+The Country Party was formally founded in 1913 in Western Australia, and nationally in 1920, from a number of state-based parties such as the Victorian Farmers' Union (VFU) and the Farmers' and Settlers' Association of New South Wales.
 Australia's first Country Party was founded in 1912 by Harry J. Stephens, editor of The Farmer & Settler, but, under fierce opposition from rival newspapers, failed to gain momentum.

 The VFU won a seat in the House of Representatives at the Corangamite by-election held in December 1918, with the help of the newly introduced preferential voting system.
 At the 1919 federal election the state-based Country Parties won federal seats in New South Wales, Victoria and Western Australia.
 They also began to win seats in state parliaments.
 In 1920 the Country Party was established as a national party led by William McWilliams from Tasmania.
 In his first speech as leader, McWilliams laid out the principles of the new party, stating "we crave no alliance, we spurn no support but we intend drastic action to secure closer attention to the needs of primary producers" McWilliams was deposed as party leader in favour of Earle Page in April 1921, following instances where McWilliams voted against the party line.
 McWilliams later left the Country Party to sit as an Independent.

 According to historian B. D. Graham (1959), the graziers who operated the sheep stations were politically conservative.
 They disliked the Labor Party, which represented their workers, and feared that Labor governments would pass unfavorable legislation and listen to foreigners and communists.
 The graziers were satisfied with the marketing organisation of their industry, opposed any change in land tenure and labour relations, and advocated lower tariffs, low freight rates, and low taxes.
 On the other hand, Graham reports, the small farmers, not the graziers, founded the Country party.
 The farmers advocated government intervention in the market through price support schemes and marketing pools.
 The graziers often politically and financially supported the Country party, which in turn made the Country party more conservative.